 Keeping critical data safe can be difficult, especially when cybercriminals keep coming up with sneakier ways to rip us off.
 That’s why you need to be careful with passwords.
 If a criminal gets ahold of your credentials, they can do whatever they want with your account.
 Tap or click here to find out how to create stronger passwords.

 Many of us are leery when giving guests in our homes the Wi-Fi password.
 It’s not that you don’t trust grandma.
 You’re just afraid that handing your network’s password out to anyone could lead to disaster later.

 There has to be a better way.
-Don’t worry, there is.
+Don’t worry.
+There is.
 Keep reading for a secure way to let guests use your Wi-Fi network without all the usual risks.

 QR codes to the rescue

 If you think you don’t know what a QR code is, you do.
 (See photo above.)
-It’s that odd-looking box that’s filled with smaller boxes, which you may have seen people scanning for discounts at the supermarket.
+It’s that odd-looking box filled with smaller boxes, which you may have seen people scanning for discounts at the supermarket.

-They became super popular during the pandemic at places like restaurants so that you can view contactless menus.
+They became super popular during the pandemic at restaurants so that you can view contactless menus.
 Tap or click here to find out how to scan a QR code without downloading an app.

+QR codes are super easy to use, and this excellent site lets you create them for free.
 QIFI.org is an online QR code generator for Wi-Fi access that works with Apple and Android gadgets.